 5. The Economics of Data, Analytics, and Digital Transformation

 Author: Bill Schmarzo

 Description: This book delves into the economic value of data as a renewable and reusable resource for countless different applications in today's digital era.
-Bill Schmarzo, an executive fellow at the University of San Francisco School of Management and author of three books about big data and data science, discusses clear steps organizations can take toward achieving actionable insights, discovery from data and derive economic value from analytics.
+Bill Schmarzo, executive fellow at the University of San Francisco School of Management and author of four books about big data and data science, discusses clear steps organizations can take toward achieving actionable insights, realizing discovery from data and deriving economic value from analytics.

-Why you should read: Readers will walk away with an understanding of how to become value-driven with their data use, data asset valuations and economic principles to guide data investments, and how to empower teams for digital transformation success.
+Why you should read: Readers will walk away with an understanding of how to become value-driven with their data use, how to use data asset valuations and economic principles to guide data investments, and how to empower teams for digital transformation success.